-Though there are plenty of modest and reasonably priced shopping areas in Florida, the state is particularly well-known for its upmarket destinations that are often the exclusive haunts of the fabulously wealthy.
+Though there are plenty of modest and reasonably priced shopping areas in Florida, the state has a rep for upmarket destinations that are often the exclusive haunts of the fabulously wealthy.

-The Town Center at Boca Raton is more the latter than the former and is full of exclusive fashion brands like Saks Fifth Avenue, Cartier, and Neiman Marcus, to name a few.
+The Town Center at Boca Raton is my idea of exclusive, full of premium fashion brands like Saks Fifth Avenue, Cartier, and Neiman Marcus, to name a few.

 In addition to retail facilities, there are a variety of dining options.
 There’s even valet parking service perfect for those who’d rather let the hired help park their Bentley.